 Kelly has a love for all animals, and a lifetime of experience working with them, from dogs to cats to horses.
 She currently lives with Mira, a hound mix rescued from a shelter in Ohio (who was pregnant and had 5 puppies in December 2012), Bootso, one of Mira's puppies, and 4 wonderful cats.
 Prior to opening the new behaviour centre, Kelly worked as an Animal Behaviour Counsellor at the Windsor-Essex County Humane Society, where she helped assess and work with dogs and cats to help increase adoptability and smooth the transition into their forever home.
 She has also spent time at a local veterinary clinic, providing hands-on experience with dogs and cats everyday.
 She has been extremely active in a variety of community pet focused events.

-Kelly believes in positive, non-aversive animal training and is able to train basic and advanced obedience, as well as correct dysfunctional behaviours in dogs, cats, horses, birds, and small animals.
+Kelly follows scientifically-proven positive reinforcement, non-aversive animal training and is able to train basic and advanced obedience, as well as correct dysfunctional behaviours in dogs, cats, horses, birds, and small animals.
 Dysfunctional behaviours include aggression, fears, separation anxiety, litterbox issues, excessive vocalizations, and compulsions.

 Kelly is always looking for more educational opportunities to further help you and your pets.
 She currently teaches all private lessons and in-home training, and assists as needed in group classes.